ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/install.md

     ```bash
     go build
     ```
-    The binary `ydbops` will be available in the repository root folder.
+    The `ydbops` executable will be available in the repository root folder.

 ### Download the binary from releases page